Last Updated on

 Major department stores will offer free wifi as well.
 They do not require a password.

 Whenever you are in need of free wifi, Starbucks is always the answer.
 You can log into the network without any password.
-It is not frowned upon if you “steal” their wifi, so purchase something at the coffee shop.
-You’d be surprised that the Japanese Starbucks coffee tastes so much better than the ones back home.
+And there is always a Starbucks nearby.

 Japanese is the main language in Japan.

 In major cities like Tokyo, Osaka, Kyoto and Fukuoka, most Japanese people will know a few English phrases especially in the tourism sector like hotels, restaurants, and retail stores.

 However, if you find yourself in smaller towns, some people are not as well versed in English as you may hope.

 Before you leave home, download Google Translate.
 It is an app on your smartphone that can translate words and phrases between two languages.
 It is especially useful in Japan.
 You can simply type in what you want to say, and it will translate it into Japanese.